kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 Exam: 5/1 2023

-Make sure to mark dates in your calendar - some weeks will have lessons tuesday/thursdays, some weeks will have three days in a row - tuesday, wednesday, thursday.
+Make sure to mark dates in your calendar

 ### Hardware